Health Indicator Report of Preterm Birth

 DefinitionThe number of live births under 37 weeks gestation divided by the total number of live births over the same time period.

 NumeratorNumber of live born infants born less than 37 weeks gestation.

 Healthy People Objective MICH-9.1:Reduce total preterm births

 State Target: 8.9 percent

-How Do We Compare With the U.S.?The U.S. preterm birth rate was 9.9% in 2017.
-In 2010, the U.S. began reporting preterm birth rates based on obstetric estimates rather than based on last menstrual period (LMP) making it difficult to compare Utah to the U.S. farther back than 2010.
+How Do We Compare With the U.S.?The U.S. preterm birth rate, defined as the percentage of infants born at less than 37 completed weeks of gestation, increased to 10.48% in 2021 from 10.09% in 2020.
+This is the highest reported since 2007 (10.44%).
+From 2007 (the most recent year for which national data are available based on the obstetric estimate of gestation) to 2014, the rate dropped by 8%, then rose by 7% from 2014 (9.57%) to 2019.
+Available from: [https://www.cdc.gov/nchs/data/vsrr/vsrr020.pdf].
+The Utah 2020 rate of 9.88% is below the national rate but above the Healthy People 2030 goal of 9.4%.
+In 2007, the U.S. began reporting preterm birth rates based on obstetric estimates rather than based on the last menstrual period (LMP) making it difficult to compare Utah to the U.S. farther back than 2007.
 The obstetric estimate has been shown to more accurately reflect the true gestational age of the infant than LMP.